-Pure vanilla extract does the trick—anything else may attract bugs instead of repel them away.
+Pure vanilla extract does the trick — anything else may attract bugs instead of repel them.
 Mix one tablespoon of vanilla extract with one tablespoon of water and apply to your skin with a cotton ball.
-This non-toxic repellent will work for about 30 minutes, so reapply if needed.
+This natural bug repellent will work for about 30 minutes, so reapply if needed.

 - Lemon grass contains the natural oil citronella, which is a proven natural mosquito repellent.